OpenSMTPD/table-postgres/README.md

 The configuration below is for a medium-size mail server which handles multiple domains with multiple virtual users and is based on several assumptions.
 One is that a single system user named vmail is used for all virtual users.
 This user needs to be created:

 	# useradd -g =uid -c "Virtual Mail" -d /var/vmail -s /sbin/nologin vmail
 	# mkdir /var/vmail
 	# chown vmail:vmail /var/vmail

-*PostgreSQL schema*
+PostgreSQL schema:

 	CREATE TABLE domains (
 	  id SERIAL,